Crisis Resource Guide

 Addiction not only affects the person with the disorder but also those around the individual.
 There are a number of dedicated groups for friends or family members of people struggling with addiction.
 Joining one of these groups may help you better understand what your loved one is going through, how to better reach them, and how you can cope.

 What to Do in Violent Situations

 If you’re dealing with someone who is showing signs of aggression, or you feel a scenario may turn violent, seek the help of your local authorities to de-escalate the situation.
-Substance use can lead to distorted thinking, poor judgement skills, difficulties with impulse control, and more4—which may make it more difficult to speak with someone with an addiction while they’re in a highly-emotional state.
+Substance use can lead to distorted thinking, poor judgment skills, difficulties with impulse control, and more4—which may make it more difficult to speak with someone with addiction while they’re in a highly emotional state.

 Calling the local authorities on a loved one can be difficult, but if things begin to rise to an unsafe level, enlisting the help of those who are professionally trained in these types of situations can make a big difference.
 Feeling afraid when your struggling loved one is being aggressive is a perfectly understandable reaction, and calling the police may be the appropriate way to de-escalate a frightening situation.

 Who Can I Call For Advice?